Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Method

 \subsubsection{Adaptive Prototype Optimization (APO)}

 Considering the variation in feature diversity among different categories, assigning an equal number of prototypes to each class may not be the optimal solution.
-To address this, a simple yet effective technique called Adaptive Prototype Optimization (APO) is proposed, as shown in the blue region of Fig.~\ref{fig3} (b).
+To address this, a simple yet effective technique called adaptive prototype optimization (APO) is proposed, as shown in the blue region of Fig.~\ref{fig3} (b).
 APO aims to increase the number of cluster centers for classes with more scattered feature distributions, thereby enhancing the refinement of classification boundaries in prototype-based learning.
 To measure the dispersion of features, two indicators are taken into account: cosine similarity and $l2$ distance.

-Specifically, for the cosine similarity indicator, the average cosine similarity between the features and the class center is calculated for each category.
+Specifically, for the cosine similarity indicator, the average cosine similarity between the features and their class center is calculated for each category.
 The dispersion score for category $c$ is computed as follows:

 where $\langle\cdot, \cdot\rangle$ denotes the similarity metric function and $\alpha\in\left\{h, lw\right\}$ indicates that the dispersion scores of high- and low-confidence features are calculated separately. $V_{\alpha, c}$ is the actual number of stored samples, while $\bar{f}=\frac{1}{V_{\alpha, c}} \sum_{f \in M e m o r y_{\alpha, c}} f $ represents the class center.
 A lower dispersion score indicates a more scattered feature distribution.